 My work focuses on American literature, particularly books by and about women.
-I examine at representations of bodies, particularly representations of gender and disability.
+I examine representations of bodies, particularly representations of gender and disability.
 I prefer texts that are filled with aberrant bodies and labyrinthine cityscapes.
 I am interested in how nineteenth-century activists remediated exploitative labor practices, racism, and poverty.
 I’m interested in finding ways that their historical solutions, often implemented locally, can be brought to bear on similar problems in the twenty-first century.

 I am a Clinical Assistant Professor at The University of Texas at Dallas in the School of Arts and Humanities.
 I teach literary studies at UT Dallas and am affiliated faculty with the Gender Studies program and the Center for Values in Medicine, Science and Technology.